PoojaPatil769/JavaByKiran_Website_Selenium_Java_POM_DDT_Internship_Project/README.md

 ___

-📄The Login Page is the entry point of the JavaByKiran / TheKiranAcademy web application.
+⭐The Login Page is the entry point of the JavaByKiran / TheKiranAcademy web application.
 It authenticates users using Email and Password and grants access to the application dashboard upon successful login.
 This page is a critical functional area, as all secured modules depend on successful authentication.